mugenyirebekah/Simple-Python/README.md

-simple python/ learning syntax / practice
+simple python/ learning syntax / practice / a lot of rough work